Faith Craft Faith Craft Studios Faithcraft Faith-Craft

 Glass: Crawley, – St Alban; Eastbourne, – St Elisabeth; Felpham; Lewes, – St Anne; Lodsworth; New Shoreham; Ninfield; Pevensey Bay (AEB); Wartling; Worthing, – St Matthew

-Angela Godfrey (b1959) studied in Newcastle and has been active as a sculptor and a teacher.
-Much of her work has been for churches, in Ireland as well as England and she has designed and carved fittings of stone for at least two Roman Catholic churches in east London.
-She now lives in Roydon, Essex.
+Angela Godfrey (b1939) was born in London and studied sculpture at Newcastle university and then taught briefly.
+Subsequently much of her work has been for churches, in Ireland as well as England and she has designed and carved fittings of stone for at least two Roman Catholic churches in east London.
+She now lives in Roydon, Essex

 Sculpture: Horsham, – St John, Broadbridge Heath